microbit-foundation/dev-docs/software/runtime.md

 ### Building CODAL

-The [instructions for building CODAL](https://github.com/microbit-foundation/codal/blob/master/mb-build-instructions.md) are located in the micro:bit CODAL repository.
+The [instructions for building CODAL](https://github.com/lancaster-university/microbit-v2-samples) are currently located in the micro:bit samples repository.
+You can clone this repository and build examples from the source folder.
 The final link is TBC and may change.

 ### Contributing to the micro:bit Runtime